layerfMRI/LAYNII/README.rst

 Comment on GSL
 ======
-Parts of LAYNII depend on GSL, thus you should have it installed Linux : sudo apt-get install libgsl0-dev
+Parts of LAYNII depend on GSL, thus you should have it installed:

+Linux : sudo apt-get install libgsl0-dev

 Mac: brew install gsl